jack-pepper/Minishell/README.md

 ### CHAT

 [M]: Thanks!
 Testing it with a push.
+UPDATE: It seems to work!

 [Y]: Here is another option to setup the notifications:
 Go to this link: https://slack.github.com/ and click “Add to Slack”